-48. Large cap companies should have separate nomination and remuneration committees.

-Complies $\Box$ Explain $\Box$ Not applicable $\boxtimes$

-49. The nomination committee should consult the Board Chairperson and Chief Executive, especially on matters relating to executive Directors.

-When there are vacancies on the Board, any Director may approach the nomination committee to propose candidates that it might consider suitable.

-- 50. The compensation committee should operate independently and have the following functions in addition to those conferred by law: - a) Propose to the Board the standard terms of senior executive contracts. - b) Monitor compliance with the remuneration policy set by the Company. - c) Periodically review the remuneration policy for Directors and Senior Executives, including share-based remuneration systems and their application, and ensure that their individual remuneration is proportionate to the amounts paid to other Directors and Senior Executives of the company. - d) To ensure that conflicts of interest do not jeopardise the independence of any external advice provided to the committee. - e) To verify the information on Director and senior executives' remuneration contained in the various corporate documents, including the annual report on Directors' remuneration.

-51. The remuneration committee should consult the company's Chairperson and Chief Executive, especially on matters relating to executive Directors and Senior Executives.
+Complies $oximes$ Partially Complies $oximes$ Explain $oximes$ 48.
+Large cap companies should have separate nomination and remunerat committees. ion Complies $\square$ Explain $\square$ Not applicable $\boxtimes$ 49.
+The nomination committee should consult the Board Chairperson and Ch Executive, especially on matters relating to executive Directors. nief When there are vacancies on the Board, any Director may approach nomination committee to propose candidates that it might consider suitab Complies $oxtimes$ Partially Complies $oxtimes$ Explain $oxtimes$ 50.
+The compensation committee should operate independently and have following functions in addition to those conferred by law: the a) Propose to the Board the standard terms of senior executive contrac ts. o) Monitor compliance with the remuneration policy set by the Company y .
+Periodically review the remuneration policy for Directors and Ser Executives, including share-based remuneration systems and the application, and ensure that their individual remuneration proportionate to the amounts paid to other Directors and Ser Executives of the company. neir is d) To ensure that conflicts of interest do not jeopardise the independer of any external advice provided to the committee. тсе e) To verify the information on Director and senior executive remuneration contained in the various corporate documents, include the annual report on Directors' remuneration.
+Complies $oxtimes$ Partially Complies $oxtimes$ Explain $oxtimes$ 51.
+The remuneration committee should consult the company's Chairperson a Chief Executive, especially on matters relating to executive Directors a Senior Executives.
+Complies $oxtimes$ Partially Complies $oxtimes$ Explain $oxtimes$ 52.
+The rules on composition and functioning of the supervision and confidenment the committees should be set out in the Board regulations and be consistent with the complexity of the Board committees required by law, in line with the coreceding recommendations, including: vith

-- 52. The rules on composition and functioning of the supervision and control committees should be set out in the Board regulations and be consistent with those applicable to the Board committees required by law, in line with the preceding recommendations, including: - a) The committees should be made up exclusively of non-executive Directors, with a majority of independent Directors. - b) They should be chaired by independent Directors. - c) The Board should appoint the members of such committees with regard to the knowledge, skills and experience of the Directors and each committee's mandate; discuss their proposals and reports; and the committees should report on their activities and the work performed at the first plenary session of the Board following each committee meeting. - d) The committees may seek external advice, when they feel it necessary for the performance of their functions. - e) Minutes should be taken of the committee meetings and a copy made available to all Board members.
+- a) The committees should be made up exclusively of non-executive Directors, with a majority of independent Directors. - b) They should be chaired by independent Directors. - c) The Board should appoint the members of such committees with regard to the knowledge, skills and experience of the Directors and each committee's mandate; discuss their proposals and reports; and the committees should report on their activities and the work performed at the first plenary session of the Board following each committee meeting. - d) The committees may seek external advice, when they feel it necessary for the performance of their functions.